iSOLveIT/mkdocs-gen/docs/datasheets/timi/timi-96-datasheet.md

 ### Breadboard Interface to a Host

 TIMI can interface to virtually any microcontroller or Host, using a Serial UART interface.
 Simple wire connections can be achieved directly to TIMI or via a breadboard.
-If the microcontroller or Host utilises 3.3V or 5.0V UART, then TIMI can be easily connected.
+If the microcontroller or Host utilizes 3.3V or 5.0V UART, then TIMI can be easily connected.

 ![TIMI-96 Arduino/Atmel Connection](img/timi-96-connection-arduino-atmel.png){: class="custom-img-center" }